Technical Strategies - Water

 Laundry-to-landscape overview.
 Source: Clean Water Components and SF Water.

-Reusing greywater is an important component of sustainable water practices.
-There are many benefits of using greywater instead of potable drinking water for irrigation.
+There are many benefits of using greywater (instead of potable drinking water) for irrigation:

-• Reduce the energy (approximately 2 watt-hours per gallon of water) and chemicals needed to treat wastewater.
+• Reduces the energy (approximately 2 watt-hours per gallon of water) and chemicals needed to treat wastewater

-Plant friendly products should be used with your greywater system.
+Plant-friendly products should be used with your greywater system.
 In general, products should be biodegradable and non-toxic.
 In addition, they should be free of salt (sodium) and boron (borax), two common ingredients that are non-toxic to people but are harmful to plants and/or the soil.
 Chlorine bleach is also harmful to plants and should be diverted with any other harmful products to the sewer or septic by switching the 3-way valve.
-Read article for recommendations on specific brands of plant-friendly soap.
+View recommendations for specific brands of plant-friendly soap.

 Residents may also consider using filtering devices that collect microfibers that come off of clothing during wash cycles to keep microfibers from entering the greywater system.
 Devices range from fine mesh laundry bags to small coiled balls that can be placed in the washing machine.